OJ Porteria: Philippines

 In April 2011, tryouts for the Philippines national football team were conducted in Daly City, California.
 One of the players who tried out was Porteria.
 He was successful and got invited to Manila the following month to train with the team ahead of the 2014 FIFA World Cup first round qualifiers.
 However, he wasn't selected in the final roster for the qualifiers.

 In July 2011, Porteria was called up to the national team that traveled to Bahrain for a training camp which included a pair of friendly matches against Bahrain's national under-23 team.
 He made his unofficial debut in the first match which ended in a 2–1 loss.
-He wouldn't feature again for the Philippines until August 11, 2012 in a 3–1 defeat to USL Premier Development League team Chicago Inferno.
+He would not feature again for the Philippines until August 11, 2012 in a 3–1 defeat to USL Premier Development League team Chicago Inferno.

 Porteria made his official international debut on September 5, 2012 against Cambodia, which ended in a scoreless draw.
 He replaced Paul Mulders inside the second half.
 However, it was not a FIFA full 'A' international friendly since the Cambodian side used seven substitutes instead of six.